 Physical therapy can help to improve mobility and reduce pain, while exercise can help to improve strength and flexibility.

-Both physical therapy and exercise can be helpful in reducing stress and anxiety associated with chronic pain and improving overall well-being.
+Both physical therapy and exercise can help reduce stress and anxiety associated with chronic pain and improving overall well-being.

 3. Holistic Approaches Such as Acupuncture or Herbal Remedies in Combination with Mindfulness